Peel's Restaurant: Peel's Restaurant

 Hampton Manor is home to Peel's Restaurant.
 Opening in 2008, it wasn't until 2016 when Head Chef, Rob Palmer, took over the kitchen that the restaurant took gastronomic strides.
 Rob was just 27 when he took on the Head Chef role at Peel's having made the move from the Forest, Dorridge arriving at Peel's as Junior Sous Chef under Martyn Pearn.
 From the offset Rob has been inspired by local British, seasonal produce which he cooks using modern techniques.
 Heirloom tomato with burrata and basil, asparagus with burrata and chicken and beetroot with goat's cheese are the three garden inspired starters that have re-appeared, re-imagined, seasonally on Rob's menu.
-On 3 October 2016 Peel's was awarded a michelin star and Michelin's Welcome and Service Award with Michelin Guide event partner Nespresso at the live ceremony.
-It was also awarded its fourth AA-rosette, making it one of just 50 UK restaurants to hold this accolade.
 Peel's Restaurant maintained its star in the 2018 awards.

 Reception

 Richard McComb of the Birmingham Post published news of Hampton Manor's refurbishment in September 2010, but from the beginning it was the food in Peel's Restaurant that received acclaim.
 In August 2015 Hampton Manor and Peel's Restaurant received national coverage when Fiona Duncan visited on behalf of The Sunday Telegraph.
 Fiona awarded the Manor 10/10 for food and drink and included in her roundup of the 'top ten hotels to visit and stay at in 2016' as her 'best surprise'.
 Following Peel's' acquisition of a Michelin-star, she revisited her review in December 2017 for Country and Town House Magazine, stating it as a favourite hotel restaurant with a star [print].

 In December 2015 Hampton Manor received more national press coverage as The Times included it in The Cool Hotel Guide: giving it a review of 8.5/10 and stating that 'food is an event'.
 In November 2017 The Sunday Times names Hampton Manor one of the main cosy destinations in the UK.

 On gaining its Michelin-star, Peel's restaurant features in both local and national press pieces including being named in London Evening Standards bucket list of Michelin destinations to look out for in 2017, and being the lead feature on ITV News Central's Birmingham foodie Michelin alert.
 The London Evening Standard named the Manor its 'cool place of the week' in May 2017.
 The Birmingham Mail carried out a full feature on Peel's as Solihull's first starred restaurant.
 In December 2017 Hampton Manor was named 'one of the leading foodie destinations in the UK' in Stella Magazine of The Sunday Times.

 Today, reviews focus on the Manor's reception and restaurant renovation, with Birmingham bloggers starting to visit the restaurant.